elcaja5/nvim-strudel/README.md

 vim.api.nvim_set_hl(0, 'StrudelActive', { bg = '#3d5c3d', bold = true })
 vim.api.nvim_set_hl(0, 'StrudelPending', { link = 'CursorLine' })
 ```

-## SuperDirt / SuperCollider

-To use SuperDirt for audio output instead of (or in addition to) Web Audio:

-1. Start SuperCollider with SuperDirt
-2. Set environment variable: `STRUDEL_USE_OSC=1`
-3. Start the server (or restart if already running)

 ## License